microsoft/Trieste/samples/infix/README.md

 Trieste requires us to construct two objects: a `Parse` object and a `Driver` object.
 The `Parse` object will be used by the parser to turn one or more files into a tree of Nodes, where each Node is matched with a corresponding Token.
-First, we construct the object like so:
+We will come back to the `Driver` object later in this tutorial.
+First, we construct the `Parse` object like so:

 ``` c++
 Parse p(depth::file);